-c.
+1st Discount Brokerage, Inc. Form Customer Relationship Summary Date: 7/01/2025 c.
 How do your financial professionals make money?

-We pay our financial professionals and their supervisors a portion of the commissions that we receive.
-As noted above, the commissions we receive generally vary based on the investments purchased and sold and the volume of trading.
-This creates an incentive for our financial professionals to sell more investments to generate commissions.
-In the case of certain investment funds and products, the issuer or the sponsor provides our financial professionals other forms of compensation, such as expense reimbursement for travel associated with educational or similar business meetings, financial assistance in covering the cost of marketing and sales events, and small gifts.
+We pay our financial professionals and their supervisors a portion of the commissions or investment advisory fees that we receive.
+As noted above, the commissions we receive generally vary based on the investments purchased and sold and the volume of trading, and the advisory fees we receive generally vary based on the investment advisory program selected.
+The portion of the commissions or fees we pay to the financial professional also varies among financial professionals depending on the financial professionals' agreement with the firm.
+This creates an incentive for our financial professionals to sell more investments as a registered representative of our broker-dealer and to increase advisory account assets as an associated person of our investment adviser to qualify for a higher portion of commissions and investment advisory fees.

+In the case of certain investment funds and products, the issuer or the sponsor provides our financial professionals other forms of compensation (cash and non-cash compensation), such as expense reimbursement for travel associated with educational or similar business meetings, financial assistance in covering the cost of marketing and sales events, and small gifts.
 The receipt of these payments presents a conflict because it creates an incentive for the financial professional to recommend those investments or funds whose issuers or sponsors offer these forms of compensation.